zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ## Introduction

 Under the scope of EPFL's ADA class project, we will perform a creative extension on the paper Linguistic  Harbingers  of  Betrayal.
-In this project we will work on the subject of Natural Language Processing (NLP) and more specially on sentiment analysis.
+In this project we will work on the subject of Natural Language Processing (NLP) and more specially on Linguistic cues.
 As we will present to you in the next section, the authors of the paper worked on the messages of the diplomacy game and extracted some features to do some analysis and then train a simple model to perform a complex task, even for humans, which is detecting betrayal.
 To extend this work we will first try to train more complex and adapted models for this kind of tasks, like RNNs (see section 5) to see how they perform and draw some conclusions from the results.
-Then we will extend this work to another and completely different dataset, a dataset of tweets.
+Then we will extend this work to another and completely different dataset, a dataset of news.
 The goal is to try and see if the same features can be used for various NLP examples.

 ## Related Work: The Linguistic Harbingers of Betrayal paper